 Relevance of Evidence Recovered by Dogs

 Canine evidence is relevant and admissible in court if it makes the existence of any fact more probable or less probable than it would be without that evidence.
-Canine evidence can therefore be relevant if:
+Canine evidence can therefore be relevant if it:

-- It establishes a relationship between a suspect and a crime scene;
+- Demonstrates a relationship between a suspect and a crime scene;

-- It establishes a relationship between a suspect and an exhibit;
+- Establishes a relationship between a suspect and an exhibit;

-- It establishes a relationship between a crime scene and an exhibit
+- Establishes a relationship between a crime scene and an exhibit

-- It identifies an instrument used to commit the crime;
+- Identifies an instrument used to commit the crime;

-- It establishes a relationship between a suspect and an instrument used to commit the crime.
+- Establishes a relationship between a suspect and an instrument used to commit the crime.

 Reliability of the Evidence Recovered by Canines